Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/custom-board.md

 <center>![Custom Board Example](/img/custom-board/board1.png)</center>

-Select an image, following the rules for all [Custom Assets](custom-assets).
-With your image selected, click Import.
+Select an image then click Import.

+!!!warning "Importing Assets"
+    How you choose to import files impacts if other players can see them when you're finished.<br>For help with importing, visit [Asset Hosting](asset-hosting).

 <center>![Custom Board Example](/img/custom-board/board4.png)</center>